rajathnh/Focus-Guardian/README.md

 - ✅ **AI-Powered Focus Analysis:** Real-time determination of user focus state based on webcam (gaze direction) and screen content (work vs. non-work apps) using Groq Vision API.
 - ✅ **Session Tracking & Management:** Start, stop, and automatically track focus/distraction time and application usage during dedicated sessions.
-- ✅ **Interactive AI Chat Assistant:** Engage in text or voice conversations with an AI assistant that understands your productivity data (Today, Yesterday, Last Session, Current Status) and provides contextual insights and feedback.
+- ✅ **Interactive AI Chat Assistant:** Engage in text or voice conversations with an AI assistant that understands your productivity data (Today, Yesterday, Last Session, Current Status) and provides contextual insights and feedback, powered by Groq LLM & STT.
 - ✅ **Data Visualization & History:** View aggregated daily/session statistics (Focus Time, Focus %, App Usage) via charts and browse a detailed log of past sessions with inline details and app usage breakdowns.
 - ✅ **Secure User Authentication:** Standard registration and login functionality using JWT for secure access to personal data and session tracking.
 - ✅ **Real-time Feedback Loop:** Dashboard provides live updates on elapsed session time and the latest analysis results from the AI.